mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial13/README.md

 ##### 01. TEXTEDIT: Explore UNOSAT dataset

 Let's first open up our UNOSAT dataset to see what we're working with.
-If you haven't already, downloaded the zipped project folder in the Datasets section above.
+If you haven't already, download the zipped project folder in the Datasets section above.
 Open the folder and find the file named "UNOSAT_Processing.csv".
 Open this file in your favorite text editor.
 You'll see the following:

 ![Add Layer](https://cloud.githubusercontent.com/assets/17283990/13902308/4b115d60-ee1a-11e5-9592-9cbdaaa386a5.png)

 You may also open the csv in Excel for a cleaner viewing experience.
 The data presented here is a slightly modified version of the UNOSAT attribute table taken from the shapefile at the address provided above.
 Just to reiterate the above, this data essentially tells us how severly buildings/data points are damaged over 3 different sensor dates/periods.
 Buildings that are identified in the first sensor period, 9/23/13, are checked again in subsequent sensor periods.
 Many data points do not appear until the third sensor period.
-Thus these buildings do not have damage attributed assocaited with them in the first two sensor periods as they were not damaged or identified until the most recent sensor period.
-We will have to remember this once we are displaying the data to display the data correctly.
+Thus these buildings do not have damage assocaited with them in the first two sensor periods as they were not damaged or identified until the most recent sensor period.
+We will have to remember this once we are coding in order to show the correct data.

 For a description on how this dataset is modified from the given UNOSAT attribute table, consult the following.
 The modifications are the additional data columns added after the blank "_" data column.
 These new fields are "SENSORGROUP", "Long", "Lat", "MainDamageNum", and "MainDam_2Maxd".
 The "SENSORGROUP" simply tells in which sensor period the data point first appears.
 So, if a data point is first recorded in the second sensor date period this value would be 2.
 "Long" and "Lat" are simply the latitutde and longitude of the data point extracted for convenience from the first column "wkt_geom".
 "MainDamageNum" converts the "Main_Damag" column to numbers where 1=Destroyed, 2=Severely Damaged and 3=Moderately Damaged.
 This is done to keep the dataset consistent as the other sensor groups damage columns, "Main_Dam_1" for the second sensor group and "Main_Dam_2" for the third sensor group, are in this numeric form.
 And finally, the "MainDam_2Maxd" column removes a few errors from the "Main_Dam_2" column where a few values are not coded correctly.